Skip to Main Content

 Neuropsychology Faculty and the Program’s second-year resident following her presentation at Neuropsychology Conference Day.

-In the resident's second year, the trainee will meet with Drs.
-Towns and Sharp to design a tailored training experience.
-These may include more focused rotations in memory disorders, movement disorders, neurovascular disease, and bilingual/Spanish assessment.
-Minor rotations may be available (based on supervisor schedules) in epilepsy surgery, multiple sclerosis, traumatic brain injury, and neuro-oncology.
-Each of these rotations will also include some portion of generalized neurology referral, as well.
-Residents are expected to choose at least two of these experiences, but will have the opportunity to complete up to four or five.
+In residents’ second year, they will work with the program director to tailor their experiences for greater specialization.
+These may include more focused rotations in memory disorders, movement disorders/deep brain stimulation (DBS) evaluation, neuro-oncology, and traumatic brain injury.
+Minor rotations may also be available in presurgical epilepsy evaluation, neurovascular conditions, and bilingual (Spanish) assessment.
+Each of these rotations will also include some portion of generalized neurology assessment, as well.
+Residents select at least two of these experiences but will have the opportunity to complete up three or four.

 Research Experiences